Musicals101.com

 b.
 May 16, 1892 (Linz, Austria) - Jan.
 8, 1948 (London)

-This lyric tenor became one of the greatest operetta stars of the 20th Century.
-Tauber built his reputation in Vienna, culminating with the role of Sou Chong in Das Land des Lachelns (1929) -- where he introduced Franz Lehar's "Das ist mein ganzes Herz."
-The same show opened in London as The Land of Smiles (1931), where Tauber's rendition of "You Are My Heart's Delight" won fresh acclaim.
-His golden-throated singing was offset by his wooden acting and well-stuffed physique.
+This lyric tenor became one of the greatest operetta stars of the 20th Century, his wooden acting and a rather well-stuffed physique offset by a golden voice.
+He appeared in numerous Vienna productions, culminating with the role of Sou Chong in Franz Lehar's Das Land des Lachelns (1929), introducing the popular "Das ist mein ganzes Herz.".
+The same show opened in London as The Land of Smiles (1931), where Tauber's English rendition of "You Are My Heart's Delight" won fresh acclaim.
 He played the title role in Paganini (1937), and was Franz Shubert in London's short-lived version of Blossom Time (1942).
-Tauber both composed and starred in Old Chelsea (1942), introducing his own "My Heart and I." He made his last major stage appearance in the Broadway version of his greatest Lehar hit, Yours Is My Heart (1946).
+Because of his strong opposition to the Nazi policies, he left Austria and filed for British citizenship.
+Tauber both composed and starred in Old Chelsea (1942), introducing his own hit composition, "My Heart and I." He made his last major stage appearance in the Broadway version of his greatest Lehar hit, Yours Is My Heart (1946).
+A longtime smoker, he was diagnosed with lung cancer in 1947, and continued singing until a few weeks before his death at age 55.

 Tempest, Marie